Connecticut launches crackdown on distracted driving

-DARIEN, Connecticut (WABC) --Police across Connecticut are cracking down on distracted driving as part of a new initiative.
+FAIRFIELD, Connecticut (WABC) --Police across Connecticut are cracking down on distracted driving as part of a new initiative.

+The campaign, called "U Drive U Text U Pay," began Wednesday and will continue through August 15.
+It is the second statewide crackdown this year to fight distracted driving, which accounts for 3,400 deaths a year nationwide.

+State funding allows police departments to pay for extra traffic enforcement shifts during the zero-tolerance two-week period.

 Authorities remind drivers that hand-held cell phones or mobile electronic devices may not be used while operating a motor vehicle in Connecticut.